RootsInnovation/synstream-docs/docs-developers/intro.md

 # Developer Documentation

 Welcome to the Synstream Developer Documentation.
-This section is designed for developers who want to extend, customize, or integrate with Synstream.
+This section is designed for developers who want to understand the technical details, features, and implementation guides for Synstream.

 ## What's Here

-- **API Reference** — complete API documentation for all endpoints
-- **SDK Guides** — how to use Synstream SDKs in your applications
+- **Nodes** — learn how to use each node in the workflow designer
+- **AI Features** — understand AI capabilities and how to use them
+- **Sidebar Features** — explore sidebar functionality and features
+- **Header Features** — discover header additional features
+- **Learning** — detailed tutorials for Examples use cases
-- **Architecture Deep Dives** — detailed technical architecture documentation
+- **Architecture** — detailed technical architecture documentation
-- **Integration Patterns** — advanced integration examples and patterns
+- **Release Notes** — latest updates and changes
-- **Contributing** — how to contribute to Synstream development

 ## Getting Started

 If you're new to Synstream development:

 1. Review the [Architecture Overview](./architecture/overview) to understand the system design
-2. Check out the [API Reference](./api/overview) for available endpoints
+2. Check out the [Nodes](./nodes/overview) to learn how to use workflow nodes
-3. Explore [Integration Examples](./integrations/overview) for common use cases
+3. Explore [AI Features](./ai/overview) to understand AI capabilities
+4. Follow [Learning](./learning/overview) tutorials for detailed examples

 ## Resources

 - [GitHub Repository](https://github.com/RootsInnovation/synstream-docs)
 - [Issue Tracker](https://github.com/RootsInnovation/synstream-docs/issues)
 - [Support](mailto:contact.us@rtsinv.com)